A New Approach to Electroweak Symmetry Non-Restoration: Effective field-dependent masses

 \section{Effective field-dependent masses}

-In this appendix, we list field-dependent masses of all degrees of freedoms in the plasma, those are relevant calculating one-loop effective potentials.
+In this appendix, we list field-dependent masses of all degrees of freedoms in the plasma, which are relevant calculating one-loop effective potentials.
 The field-dependent scalar mass matrix squared $m^{2}(\hat{\Phi})$ is defined as

 where we introduced a short-handed notation $\Phi \equiv \{ h, \varphi, \chi_1, \chi_2,\cdots, \chi_N\}$, and a caret is used to indicate background fields.
 The field-dependent gauge field mass matrix squared is given by\cite{Coleman:1985rnk}